In retirement planning, free seminars to the public are a proven way to attract prospects and convert them to clients.

 Anyone approaching their 65th birthday will have questions about enrolling in Medicare, as well as whether to get a Medicare Supplement plan or Medicare Advantage (Medicare Part C) plan.
 Find a local partner to present the basics of Medicare, such as what is covered by Original Medicare and what is not covered, what late enrollment penalties to avoid and other important dates to know.
 Longer lifespans and rising prescription costs are among many reasons why health care is an increasingly important part of retirement planning.
 Answer your future clients’ questions at the beginning of their retirement journey with the help of a Medicare expert, and you’re showing them that you understand one of their greatest worries.

-As you see, these seminar topics are broad, allowing you to reach a range of people at different points on their way to retirement.
+As you see, these financial planning seminar topics are broad, allowing you to reach a range of people at different points on their way to retirement.
 For example, maybe somebody already enrolled in Medicare but hasn’t yet claimed Social Security and has been wondering what to do.

 Once you have your topics and speakers nailed down, you’ll need to create attractive marketing material, like a direct mailer or emails that are part of a digital marketing campaign.
 You’ll also need to craft captivating seminar presentation materials.